 Abused or neglected on Indian streets, Desi dogs are finding loving homes in the West!
 These dogs are known to have a calm and gentle demeanor around them.
 They bond strongly with their people and make an excellent family pet that is very loving, loyal and intelligent.

-Our mission is to seek a humane and sustainable environment for animals with direct benefits to the people of Himachal Pradesh, India.
+Our mission is to seek a humane and sustainable environment for animals with direct benefits to the people of Dharamsala, India.

 Dog Biscuits Eaten